umswmtsac/msac-lab6/exercise08.md

 8. What do these commands show?

         git diff
+        this one shows the changes to the file that hasn't been added to the index diff --git a/fruits.txt b/fruits.txt index 83dc3b9..c7c0089 100644
+--- a/fruits.txt
++++ b/fruits.txt
+@@ -1,5 +1,3 @@
+  blueberry
+  strawberry
+- apple
+  banana
+- tomato
+\ No newline at end of file

         git diff --staged

+        this one shows the file, and its changes, that was added to the index

+        git diff --staged
+diff --git a/vegetables.txt b/vegetables.txt
+index 832e7e1..fd19506 100644
+--- a/vegetables.txt
++++ b/vegetables.txt
+@@ -3,4 +3,6 @@ cucumber
+ onion
+ avocado
+ lemon
+-garlic
+\ No newline at end of file
++garlic
++potato
++squash
+\ No newline at end of file

 9. Add the other changed file to the index